-If you are thinking about adding a unique piece of furniture to your home décor, one of the many beautiful styles of antique dental cabinets may be just what you are looking for.
-From gorgeous ornate wood grained designs trimmed with marble and beveled mirrors to the sleek styles of the machine age, the uses for these highly sought after furniture pieces of yesteryear are endless.
+If you're growing tired of your home's interior and are thinking about adding a unique piece of furniture to your décor, a richly decorated antique dental cabinet might be just what you're looking for.
+From gorgeous ornate wood grain designs that're trimmed with marble and have beveled mirrors to the sleek metal styles of the Art Deco era, the uses for these highly sought after furniture pieces of yesteryear are endless.

-When you first see many of the antique dental cabinets from years past, you might think they resemble turn of the century china cabinets, sideboards and secretary bookcases except they are much narrower.
-But looks can be deceiving.
-Although the resemblance is there, depending on the specific model of these antique medical cabinets they often have:
+When you first see many of the antique dental cabinets from years past, you might think they resemble turn-of-the-century china cabinets, sideboards, and secretary bookcases.
+However, these multi-shelved cabinets are much narrower than these other pieces of furniture, and boast such unique features as:

 - Dozens of small drawers